zephyrproject-rtos/trusted-firmware-m/docs/reference/services/tfm_attestation_integration_guide.rst

     - **Implementation ID**: Uniquely identifies the underlying immutable PSA RoT.
 A verification service can use this claim to locate the details of the verification process.
-Such details include the implementation’s origin and associated certification state.
+Such details include the implementation's origin and associated certification state.
 Custom claim with a value encoded as byte string.